 The function evaluates apply(Module, Function, Args) on the specified nodes and collects the answers.
-It returns {ResL, BadNodes}, where BadNodes is a list of the nodes that terminated or timed out during computation, and ResL is a list of the return values.
+It returns {ResL, BadNodes}, where BadNodes is a list of the nodes that do not exist, and ResL is a list of the return values, or {badrpc, Reason} for failing calls.
 Timeout is a time (integer) in milliseconds, or infinity.